marianaluduena/marianaluduena/README.md

   An introductory course where I had my first hands-of-experience while testing a real web site.
 I learned about software life cycle, types of testing, types of bugs and how to report them, and abot APIs.

 - [QA Manual Testing](https://www.coderhouse.com/ar/certificados/65ef52a28105b28e71efd905?lang=es)

- ### Web Development 2022 - currently

- I learned front-end and back-end on a course in the Da Vinci Art School.
-I will get my degree on December!

   ### Web Development (2022)